HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 ### Sidechain Transactions Commitment

 A new data field called Sidechain Transactions Commitment (SCTxsCommitment) is added to the mainchain [block header](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#the-block-header).
 It is the root of a [Merkle tree](https://academy.horizen.global/technology/expert/blockchain-as-a-data-structure/#merkle-trees) where leaves are made up of sidechain relevant transactions contained in that specific block.
-Including this data in the block header allows sidechain nodes to easily synchronize and verify sidechain related transactions without the need to transmit the entire mainchain block.
+Including this data in the block header allows sidechain nodes to easily synchronize and verify incoming transactions without the need to transmit the entire mainchain block.

 ### Sidechain Deployment

-Verifying key is registered upon sidechain creation and cannot be changed during the SC lifetime.
-It completely defines the rules of the withdrawal certificate validation (including the semantics of the public input and witness for the prover and verifier).
+A special type of bootstrapping transaction is introduced in which several important parameters of a new sidechain are defined.
+The sidechains identifier `ledgerId` is set, as well as the verifying key to validate incoming withdrawal certificates.
+This bootstrapping transaction also defines how proof data will be provided from sidechain to mainchain with regards to the number and types of included data elements.
+Additionally, the length of a *Withdrawal Epoch* is defined in the bootstrapping transaction.

-#### Withdrawal Epoch
+### Withdrawal Epoch

+We omitted

 The length of a withdrawal epoch, defined over a number of mainchain blocks, is also defined in this first transaction.
 One withdraw certificate per withdraw epoch is submitted to the mainchain, acompanied by the proof that all state transitions were valid.

 The choice of the withdrawal epochs length depends on parameters such as the block time of a sidechain.
 If blocks are produced at a high frequency, for instance because the sidechain is build for near-instant in-game payments, the withdrawal epoch in terms of mainchain blocks might be short, so that each withdrawal certificate doesn't become too large in size due to the number of included backward transfers.

 ## Forward Transfers